Messi still injured, says Valverde

 "I had planned to bring on Messi anyway," the coach said.
 "He's injured but he's been inactive for a while and we thought it would be better for him to play to get some rhythm of competition.

 "He was decisive.
-We think he'll be OK for Roma [on Thursday AEST]."
+We think he'll be OK for Roma [on Thursday NZST]."

 Sevilla deservedly went 2-0 up through Franco Vazquez and Luis Muriel, before spurning a host of chances on the counter-attack prior to Barca's late revival.